EleutherAI/lm-evaluation-harness/lm_eval/tasks/unitxt/README.md

 #### Tasks

-The full list of Unixt tasks currently supported can be seen under tasks/unitxt directory.
+The full list of Unitxt tasks currently supported can be seen under `tasks/unitxt` directory.

 ### Adding tasks